This year’s DVC production was Aladdin, performed on the 19th, 20th and 21st February to packed houses in the Village Hall.

 As usual, Denise and Peter Grant did a great job, asking the questions, distributing spot prizes and keeping us all in order.

 Perhaps the only disappointing aspect of the event was the fact that the winning team came from outside the village yet again.
-Calling themselves the “Border Rovers”, it seems they tour the Waveney Valley taking part in villages quizzes, and winning many of them.
+Calling themselves the “Border Terriers”, it seems they tour the Waveney Valley taking part in villages quizzes, and winning many of them.

 Residents may have noticed all the news about the resignation of the MP for the Gorton & Denton parliamentary constituency in Greater Manchester.
 This is one of the